Amicus/end-dash/docs/scoping.md

 </div>
 ```

-Scopes down into the Backbone Model with properties: 'firstName', 'lastName', and 'hobby'.
+Scopes into the Backbone Model with properties: 'firstName', 'lastName', and 'hobby'.
-Notice this only allows scopping down.
+This syntax only allows scopping down.

 ## Scoping With Paths (UNIX style)